rathod-tirth/SQL/Readme.md

       DROP TABLE table_name;
       ```

-   4. `truncate` : It is used to delete all the rows or data from the table.
+   4. **TRUNCATE :** It is used to delete all the rows or data from the table.

       ```SQL
       TRUNCATE TABLE table_name;